 - The first block let the robot move forward.

-- The next block is a loop, running while the sensor on digital port 8 has a high value.
+- The next block is a loop, running while the sensor on port 8 has a high digital value.
+Sensor 8 is the bump sensor, and high values mean no collison.
 In other words, the loop repeats until a collision is detected.

 - Inside the loop, the program simply sleeps.
+Even though the program pauses, the motors are still moving.
 That means that the robot will continue moving as long as there was no collision.